Date: 23rd December 2000

 This was the annual Christmas celebration in our school- My first time ever!

+This was probably the only single time of the year when the morning assembly meant something to me.
+The choir was at its absolute best.
 Not for a single moment did I feel that I could've been better off skipping school that day.

 I hated school so much.